-Peaches are a good source for vitamins A and C as well as fiber, the Clemson University Extension reports.
-You don't have to worry about overdoing your daily calorie allotment when you grab a peach either: a 2 1/2-inch fruit contains just 35 calories.
-Always wash peaches before eating or using them because pesticides, dirt and other residues likely still cover the skin.
+Peaches are a good source of vitamins A and C as well as fiber, per the USDA.
+You don't have to worry about overdoing your daily calorie allotment when you grab a peach either: A medium fruit contains just 59 calories.

 Things You'll Need

 - Remove any stems and leaves still present on the peaches.